ltn22/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Another important difference is the asymmetry in the header information used for request and response messages.
 Most of the compression mechanisms have been introduced in
-{{I.D-ietf-lpwan-ipv6-static-context-hc}}, this document explain how to use them for CoAP.
+{{I.D-ietf-lpwan-ipv6-static-context-hc}}, this document explains how to use the SCHC compression for CoAP.

 --- middle